đī¸Literature Reviews

 Lekanides defines a literature review as "a summative evaluation of what has already been written (or said) about a given topic" (58).

-justify why their particular topic is worthy of investigation.
+provide evidence of why their research is worthy of investigation

 What has already been written about this topic?